BorisMolch/pfrontend-temp/content/blog/first-patchxr-creator-tool-beta-is-here-and-ready-to-create-new-worlds.md

 \- Meta Quest and Rift platforms \[including standalone\]
 \- Quest 2 PC VR with Oculus Rift S
 \- HTC Vive

+For more information, see our [full press release on the beta](https://belleville-management.prowly.com/173152-build-whole-music-worlds-in-vr-now-in-beta?preview=true).